 Publishing Date: 2016

-Every animal lover’s love for animals has some story that made them animal lovers.
+Every animal lover’s love for animals has some story that makes them animal lovers.
 This book is about how a person comes to love animals, the wonderful creations of God.

 On her dad’s decision, Darcy, her mom, and her younger brother move from England to the snowy wilderness of Yellowstone National Park with him.
 All of her family members are thrilled to be there.
 Everyone but her.
 She misses her friends, civilization, and WiFi.
 She feels weird there and even has strange dreams.
 She even got sick, which made her weaker and weaker over time.